 Why Antibiotic Free?

-It is necessary for beef to be antibiotic free to reduce the evolution of bacteria to become resistant to the same antibiotic that are administered to us when we become sick.
+It is necessary for beef to be antibiotic free to reduce the evolution of bacteria to become resistant to the same antibiotics that are administered to us when we become sick.

 Why Hormone Free?

-Feed lot beef have estrogen, testosterone, and progesterone integrated into their daily diet.
+Feed lot beef has estrogen, testosterone, and progesterone integrated into their daily diet.
 These hormones have been banned in Europe since 1988 due to their link to cancer.

 What’s the Big Deal?

-Cattle are naturally ruminants, or grass eaters and when allowed to do so, they are:
+Cattle are natural ruminants or grass eaters and when allowed to do so, they are:

 - Higher in beta-carotene

-- Higher in the following minerals: calcium, magnesium, and potassium
+- Higher in all of the following minerals: calcium, magnesium, and potassium

 - Higher in total omega-3s